drduh/macOS-Security-and-Privacy-Guide/README.md

  **You should install the latest version of macOS that's compatible with your Mac.** More recent versions have security patches and other improvements that older versions lack.

 The simplest way is to boot into [Recovery Mode](https://support.apple.com/guide/mac-help/macos-recovery-a-mac-apple-silicon-mchl82829c17/mac).

+### System activation

+As part of Apple's [theft prevention system](https://support.apple.com/102541), Apple silicon Macs will need to activate with Apple's servers every time you reinstall macOS to check against the database of stolen Macs.

+### Apple ID

+Creating an Apple ID is not required to use macOS.
+Making an Apple ID requires a phone number and it will by default sync a [lot of data](https://www.apple.com/legal/privacy/data/en/apple-id/) to Apple's servers.
+You can [disable](https://support.apple.com/102651) most of it later if you want.

+An Apple ID is required in order to access the App Store and use most Apple services.

+### App Store

+The Mac App Store is a [curated](https://developer.apple.com/app-store/review/guidelines/) repository of software that is required to utilize the [App Sandbox](https://developer.apple.com/documentation/security/app_sandbox/protecting_user_data_with_app_sandbox) and [Hardened Runtime](https://developer.apple.com/documentation/security/hardened_runtime), as well as offering automatic updates that integrate with your system.

+The App Store offers the greatest security guarantees for software on macOS, but it requires you to log in with an Apple ID and Apple will be able to link your Apple ID to your downloaded apps.

 ### Virtualization